-- Short boards are great for surfing (under 9 feet)
+- Short boards are great for surfing (under 9ft.)

-Fins help your board track (go in a straight line) and they add stability.
+Fins help your board track (go in a straight line) and add stability.
 A fin can also add speed when you’re catching and riding waves.
-Single fins are designed to keep you stable.
 Sliding a fin forward makes the board easier to turn.
 Sliding it back makes it track straighter.

 A 3-fin cluster gives you options to change the way your board tracks and turns.
 You can remove the centre fin, or both the side fins, or swap them out for different heights and shapes to tune the way your board responds when you’re racing in rougher waters or cutting across the face of a steep wave.